xzphys/LFQAP/README.txt

 Announcements:
 This project is currently only available for two or three classification, more categories need to be modified in the file platform.cpp.

+The other github projects integrated in this project:
+1. For full amplitude simulator, our platform integrated Quantum-Computing-Library, but do some refactor, trimmed some unused functionality.
+The github website of Quantum-Computing-Library is https://github.com/AbeerVaishnav13/Quantum-Computing-Library.
+2. For tensor network simulator, our platform integrated qtorch, the source code in folder.
+The github website of qtorch is https://github.com/aspuru-guzik-group/qtorch.